carlvoller/excel-rs/README.md

 # excel-rs

-A set of Rust and Python utilities to efficiently convert CSVs to Excel XLSX files.
+An *extremely* fast set of Rust and Python utilities to efficiently convert CSVs to Excel XLSX files.

 This library is available as a CLI tool and Python PIP package.

-This library was created with the goal of being simple, lightweight, and *extremely* fast.
+This library was created with the goal of being simple, lightweight, and *extremely* performant.
 As such, many features such as Excel formatting is not currently supported.
 This library gives you the quickest possible way to convert a `.csv` file to `.xlsx`.

+The Python utilities also gives you the quickest possible way to export a Pandas DataFrame, Numpy 2D array or Postgres database as a `.xlsx` file.

 ## Python